 Above, centre.
 As it looks today, a far cry from its original purpose dating back to 1795 as a fortified Royal Navy Dockyard following Britain's defeat by the USA in the 1776 to 1783 American Revolution.

-One such Bermuda-built schooner established her own special claim to fame in 1805.
+1805.
+One such Bermuda-built schooner established her own special claim to fame.
 She was the small warship HMS Pickle of the Royal Navy.
 Earlier, she had been the civilian vessel Sting.
 She played a unique role in the Battle of Trafalgar in which the Royal Navy, with 448 dead and 1,241 wounded, soundly defeated the French.
 Their navy had 4,408 dead, 1,545 wounded and lost 23 of their 33 ships in the battle.
 HMS Pickle was the fastest and one of the hardiest ships in the Royal Navy.
 Thus it was chosen to cover the 1,000 mile journey from Cape Trafalgar to England with exclusive news of the battle.
 It was a 9-day journey, during which the ship ran into a gale.
 On arrival at Falmouth, the officer with the dispatch raced to Whitehall in London by horse and carriage.
 He arrived at 3 am.
 Prime Minister William Pitt, the King and Royal Family and newspapers, were awoken to hear the news of the victory and the death of Admiral Lord Nelson.

-In 1808, three years after she achieved her claim to fame at the Battle of Trafalgar, the Bermuda-built cedar schooner HMS Pickle struck a shoal when entering the Spanish port of Cadiz and was lost.
+1808.
+Three years after she achieved her claim to fame at the Battle of Trafalgar, the Bermuda-built cedar schooner HMS Pickle struck a shoal when entering the Spanish port of Cadiz and was lost.

 Dockyard Fortifications 1818 as completed by Colonel James Robertson Arnold, son of Benedict Arnold, in 1816.

-1824 marked the arrival in Bermuda on February 4 of the first ship of the white convicts labor force, on the Antelope, 300 of them with guards.
-From 1824 to 1863, the British Government shipped thousands of British convicts from London prisons or English prison hulks to Bermuda to build the Dockyard.
 The hulks were once ships of the line that had fought at Trafalgar and elsewhere.
 Masts were taken off and extra decking and roofs were erected to make places on incarceration.

 British convicts who were exiled in chain gangs to Bermuda at that time included debtors, unemployed mill hands goaded into riots in Britain by starvation, Irish nationalists, Welsh debtors, Scotsmen defiantly and violently protesting the Clearances from the northern Highlands of Sutherland and Caithness in particular, defaulting bankers, sheep steelers, poachers and petty thieves.